CarGurus Header

 What is the Honda ZR-V?

-This is a car designed to neatly plug the gap in the Japanese firm’s SUV line-up between the smaller Honda HR-V and the larger Honda CR-V, and unsurprisingly given its similarity in size, it shares much with its hatchback sibling, the latest eleventh-generation Honda Civic.
-That’s a pretty good start in life, because the Civic is one of the best cars of its type.
-So, can the ZR-V replicate the Civic’s brilliance?
+It’s designed to neatly plug the gap in Honda’s SUV line-up between the smaller HR-V and bigger CR-V. Unsurprisingly, given its similar size and positioning, it shares much with its hatchback sibling: the latest, 11th-generation Honda Civic.
+That’s a strong starting point, because the Civic is one of the best cars of its type.
+So can the ZR-V replicate the Civic’s brilliance?

 • ZR-V is an all-new nameplate for Honda, and that’s really not something the firm does very often.
 Think about its current model range.
-The CR-V has been around for five generations and 26 years (and there’s a new generation due later this year), while the Civic has been around for 11 generations and 50 years.
-Then you have the Jazz and the HR-V, which are names that have been around since 1983 and 1988, respectively, even if they are names that have been resurrected after an extended hiatus in use.
+The CR-V has been around for six generations and three decades, while the Civic has been around for 11 generations and more than 50 years.
+Then you have the Jazz and the HR-V, which are names that have been around since the 1980s, albeit originally tied to the Honda Fit name used in other markets, rather than the spacious supermini we know today.

-• Honda makes a big deal of safety, and as such, the ZR-V comes with the firm’s Honda Sensing suite of driver assistance systems, on top of the small matter of no fewer than 10 airbags.
-This uses a variety of cameras and sensors to provide functions such as automatic emergency braking, lane departure warning, lane keeping assist and traffic jam assistant.
+• Honda makes a big deal of safety.
+As such, the ZR-V comes with the firm’s Honda Sensing suite of driver assistance systems, on top of no fewer than 10 airbags.
+This uses a variety of cameras and sensors to provide functions such as automatic emergency braking, lane-departure warning, lane-keeping assist and traffic jam assistant.

 • Despite sharing much of its underpinnings with the Civic, Honda has somehow managed to make the ZR-V around 200kg heavier than its sister car, and we’re slightly baffled as to how.
-The ZR-V misses out on some of the Civic’s weight-saving measures, such as its plastic tailgate and its aluminium hood, and the fact that the rear end of the platform comes from the forthcoming CR-V rather than the Civic might also play a part.
-However, that’s a very big difference to account for, and the extra weight robs the ZR-V of the impressive fuel economy enjoyed by the Civic.
+The ZR-V misses out on some of the Civic’s weight-saving measures, such as its plastic tailgate and its aluminium bonnet, and the fact that the rear end is derived from the CR-V’s rear platform rather than the Civic might also play a part.
+However, that’s a big difference to account for, and the extra weight robs the ZR-V of the impressive fuel efficiency enjoyed by the Civic.

 Ivan Aistrop